oroinc/documentation/user_guide/activities_events.rst

   :widths: 10, 30

   "**Title***","The event name.
 Must be defined."
-  "Start","The time of the event start."
+  "**Start***","The time of the event start.
+Must be specified."
-  "End","The time of the event end."
+  "**End***","The time of the event end.
+Must be specified."
-  "All day event","The check-box to define if the event is of all-day nature."
+  "**All day event**","The check-box to define if the event is of all-day nature."
-  "Color","Defines the color to be used in the user's calendar."
+  "**Color**","Defines the color to be used in the user's calendar."
-  "Guest","Defines users, for whom the event is created.
+  "**Guests"**,"Defines users, for whom the event is created.
 Choose the user records from the drop-down.
 Any amount of users can be chosen."
-  "Reminders","Defines if a message must be sent to the users defined in the *Guests* field before the event.
+  "**Reminders**","Defines if a message must be sent to the users defined in the *Guests* field before the event.
   Click the :guilabel:`Add` button to add a reminder.

   - Define if the message shall be an email or a flash message and how long before the time defined in the *Start* it